9Line for Cisco Unified Communications Manager (CUCM)

 • Cisco CUCM will send the call to the customer’s voice gateway (CUBE or other SBC), which sends the 911 call over the top via the Internet, securely encrypted if desired, to the highly available, active-active, 9Line session border controllers.

-• When 9Line receives the call, the DID pooling feature assigns a temporary DID.
+• When 9Line receives the call, a temporary DID is assigned.

 • 9Line inserts metadata containing the address information set earlier by the user or the administrator.